EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 Crosshair
 ^^^^^^^^^

-* Activate the crosshair by right-clicking into a Map View and select :menuselection:`Crosshair --> Show`
+* Activate the crosshair by right-clicking |mouse_rightclick| into a Map View and select :menuselection:`Crosshair --> Show`
 * You can alter the style of the crosshair by right-clicking into a Map View and select :menuselection:`Crosshair --> Style`

     .. figure:: /img/crosshair_style.png